risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-index.md

 CREATE INDEX people_names ON people ((first_name || ' ' || last_name));
 ```

-This syntax is quite useful when using a semi-structured table with [JSONB](/sql/data-types/data-type-jsonb.md) datatype.
-Here is an example of create an index on a jsonb's field.
+This syntax is quite useful when working with a semi-structured table that utilizes the [JSONB](/sql/data-types/data-type-jsonb.md) datatype.
+Here is an example of creating an index on a specific field within a JSONB column.

 ```sql
 dev=> create table t(v jsonb);